 As for the barbecue, the key here is to avoid cooking the chicken over a direct heat.
 After lighting the charcoal, once the flames have died down, and they are covered in grey ash you can start to cook.
 However the first thing you need to do is to move the coals to the sides of the barbecue leaving the middle empty, the chicken will be placed over this empty zone.
 Moving the coals can be tricky as they will be really hot, but the aim is to create a circle of hot coals around a clear area.
 This will allow the chicken to be cooked via in-direct heat without overcooking or burning.

 The chicken is placed down on the grill carcass side down.
 I then use a wok lid to cover the chicken.
 This creates an oven effect and helps to stop the chicken drying out.
 You could of course if you have one use the lid on your barbecue.

 Turn the chicken after 15-20 minutes and cook the skin side.
 Take care when turning the chicken, especially if you like me didn’t use skewers.
-Add any remaining marinade to baste the chicken.
-Re-cover with the wok lid.

 Check the chicken is cooked and then remove from the barbecue.

 The end result is delicious moist barbecued chicken.